 WHEREAS, Native Americans have inhabited the land now known as the Commonwealth of Virginia since time immemorial; and

-WHEREAS, Native American men and women contribute to all areas of life in Virginia, including government, business, arts and sciences, medicine, education, law enforcement, and the military; and
+WHEREAS, Native American men and women contribute to all areas of life in Virginia, including government, business, the arts, medicine, education, law enforcement, and the military; and

-WHEREAS, Virginia is home to 11 state-recognized Indian tribes: the Cheroenhaka (Nottoway), Chickahominy, Eastern Chickahominy, Mattaponi, Monacan, Nansemond, Nottoway, Pamunkey, Patawomeck, Rappahannock, and the Upper Mattaponi; and
+WHEREAS, Virginia is home to 11 state-recognized Native American tribes: the Cheroenhaka (Nottoway), Chickahominy, Eastern Chickahominy, Mattaponi, Monacan, Nansemond, Nottoway, Pamunkey, Patawomeck, Rappahannock, and the Upper Mattaponi; and

 WHEREAS, on January 28, 2016, the Pamunkey Indian Tribe achieved federal recognition after a decades-long petition process; and

-WHEREAS, thousands of Native Americans from other tribes across the country have moved to Virginia and call the Commonwealth their home; and
+WHEREAS, thousands of Native Americans from other tribes across the country have relocated to Virginia and now call the Commonwealth their home; and

-WHEREAS, Native American Heritage Month is an opportunity to celebrate the thousands of American Indians in Virginia whose abilities and contributions strengthen Virginia’s economy, enrich Virginia’s diverse culture, and invigorate Virginia’s communities;
+WHEREAS, Native American Heritage Month is an opportunity to celebrate American Indians in Virginia whose contributions and abilities are a significant part of the foundation of our Commonwealth; and